Getting Started With Dataframe.

 }

-If the condition has the lenght grater than one then only the first input is tested.
-That means it check the first elements and then stop.
-This problem is resolved by using any function.
+If the condition has a length greater than one, then only the first input is tested.
+This means it checks the first element and then stops.
+This problem can be resolved by using the “any” function.

 Any Function